viswalegend27/Open-AI-Real-Time-Voice-asssistant/system_instructions.md

 - Trigger the summary tool (function) under EITHER of these circumstances:
   1. The user directly asks for a recap, summary, or what was discussed.
   2. The user's message or combination of recent messages conveys a clear and polite intent to end the conversation.
+  3. Or simply the user says i want to end the conversation
 - NEVER show, speak, or reference the saved summary to the user.
 - Follow conversation closure and sign-off policy as defined by the product.